Jmz0127/web-sprint-challenge-advanced-css-and-intro-js/README.md

 3. How would you explain the concept of a variable to someone new to programming?

    - Variables are a way to easily store data to be able to be called later on for various purposes.
-There are three main types from what we've learned so far: '<const>' '<let>' and '<var>'.
+There are three main types from what we've learned so far: 'const' 'let' and 'var'.
 All three have their place and have different use cases.
      - for example, var dog = 'Roger'; is a way to store the name 'Roger' into the variable dog to so you can just utilize dog in future functions or processes later on in what you're writing.

 4. What is the purpose of using functions in code?